2024 Graduate Research Symposium

 The 2024 GRS will be a hybrid event featuring online and in-person poster presentations.
 In-person poster sessions will be held in the Power Center Ballroom on Wednesday, March 20, 2024.
 Virtual poster sessions and video presentations will be available for students, judges, faculty, and attendees to browse via the Symposium by ForagerOne platform for the duration of the week March 18 - 22.

-Please view last year's program booklet for examples of student abstracts and award information.
+Please view this year's program booklet for examples of student abstracts and award information.

 Award Winners